wimatte/Airports-PHPVMS/README.txt

 ﻿Banco de dados com 52163 Aeroportos.
-Arquivo feto para ser usado no PHPVMS
+Arquivo feito para ser usado no PHPVMS
 --------------------------------------------------------------------------------------------------
 Database with 52163 Airports.
-Fetus file to be used in PHPVMS
+File made to be used in PHPVMS

 --------------------------------------------------------------------------------------------------
 INSTALAÇÃO